 The A735, Notice of Redirection of Child Support Payments, provides notice to the employer that future payments must be sent to the SDU.
 The A735 is mailed to the employer and references the name of the noncustodial parent and the cause number.
 It also provides the employer with payment instruction including the address of the SDU.
-The A735 will be generated by METSS upon request.
+Once a "Y" is entered in the REDIRECTED field, the A735 will automatically be generated and mailed from State Office.